highattack30/Tera_Emulator_v1xxx/README.md

       -seventh line - mysql database name

       inventory.bin and deposit.bin are used to save players inventory and deposit items to database asa BLOB.
       Format:each item is writed as an int[4 bytes].

+      v1020
+      -rsolved some bugs
+      -more stabile
+      -added future need code
+      -max point[login->hit lobby]